DataStories-UniPi/Hermes_PostgreSQL/doc/functionality.md

 ## Displacement ## {#methods_displacement}

-This function returns the displacement of a trajectory.  -- PENDING!! --
+This function returns the displacement (the distance between the first and the last point) of a trajectory.

 	SELECT displacement(Trajectory(ARRAY[PointST('2008-12-31 19:29:32' :: Timestamp, PointSP(1,1)),PointST('2008-12-31 19:30:30' :: Timestamp, PointSP(3,3))]));
    	displacement